The Filipino as literary artist

 The extent of the Philippines’ literary heritage can be mustered from the local awards that are offered to Filipino writers.
 The Philippine Free Press conducts one of the oldest literary awards in the country.
 Another is the prestigious Carlos Palanca Awards, which continues to harvest volumes of entries for its yearly activity, from budding to veteran writers.

 In fact, some Palanca winners have gone to become renowned in the international scene.
 One such person is Miguel Syjuco, who won the Best Novel in English category in 2008 for his work “Ilustrado.”
 Syjuco has earned accolades for writing somewhat a hybrid fiction/non-fiction novel that featured a protagonist who has the same name as him.
-Just recently, he was interviewed by CNN while he was in Hong Kong to promote his book.

 Not surprisingly, even if there are good Filipino novelists, some already agree that there are getting fewer.